If you’re considering a copper IUD, you likely have questions. Here’s everything you need to know about this birth control method.

 “As the sperm nears the uterus, the copper causes it to change direction and swim away from the uterus,” says Gersh.

-“Copper also changes the natural microbiome of the vagina, which again, makes the environment less optimal for sperm survival,” adds Gersh.
-Pretty neat, right?
+“Copper also changes the natural microbiome of the vagina, which again, makes the environment less optimal for sperm survival,” she adds.

-The copper IUD’s main claim to fame is that it majorly reduces the risk of unwanted pregnancy.
+The copper IUD’s main benefit is that it majorly reduces the risk of unwanted pregnancy without the use of hormones.

 “There are a number of reasons someone might want to avoid using a birth control method with hormones,” says Gersh.

-For one, with a nonhormonal contraceptive, you can still have a regular menstrual cycle.
-Considering the menstrual cycle was named the fifth vital sign for uterus owners by The American College of Obstetricians and Gynecologists, this is no small potatoes.
+With a nonhormonal contraceptive, you can still have a regular menstrual cycle, which is the fifth vital sign for uterus owners, according to The American College of Obstetricians and Gynecologists.

-Nonhormonal options also allow you to avoid — you guessed it — hormones, which
+Nonhormonal options also allow you to avoid hormones, which

 - reduced interest in sex